top of page

 I am an assistant professor at the University of Colorado Anschutz School of Medicine.
 My primary appointment is in General Internal Medicine and I have a secondary appointment in Epidemiology.
 I am a social epidemiologist and a community engaged researcher, focusing on how the system of mass incarceration creates and exacerbates health inequities.

 In 2023, I graduated with my PhD in Epidemiology from the University of North Carolina at Chapel Hill, where I was affiliated with the Carolina Population Center and the Bellwether Collaborative for Health Justice.
 I am also a scholar at The Lifespan/Brown Criminal Justice Research Training Program.
-My doctorate was funded by an F31 grant I was awarded from the National Institutes of Minority Health and Health Disparities.

 Select Publications